SuperCowPowers/zat/README.md

 Thanks
 ------

--   The DummyEncoder is based on Tom Augspurger's great PyData Chicago 2016 [Talk](https://youtu.be/KLPtEBokqQ0)
+-   The DummyEncoder is inspired by Tom Augspurger's great PyData Chicago 2016 [Talk](https://youtu.be/KLPtEBokqQ0)